MdSadiqMd/rockbox/README.md

 | C++ | 351 ms | 367 ms | 382 ms | 23 ms |

 Notes:
-- Interpreter boot dominates interpreted runs (CPython ~15-40 ms, Node ~20-80 ms); the ~2-6 ms figure is launch overhead only, not a full request.
+- Interpreter boot dominates interpreted runs (CPython ~15-40 ms, Node ~20-80 ms); the ~2-6 ms figure is launch overhead only, not a full request
-- A debug engine build roughly doubles Python p50 (29 ms vs 13 ms); compiled languages are unaffected (compilers + interpreter boot dominate).
+- A debug engine build roughly doubles Python p50 (29 ms vs 13 ms); compiled languages are unaffected (compilers + interpreter boot dominate)
 - Compiled languages recompile on every request — verified: the `cache` crate (`BinaryCache`/`EnvCache`) is instantiated in `EngineState` (`core/crates/engine/src/state.rs`) but never called, and the `compiler` compile-helper binary (which implements the `/var/cache/sandbox/bin` cache) is not started by the compose stack and has no socket client in the engine.
 Observed: `rustc` subprocess per request, no cache dir ever created, identical requests stay at ~90-100 ms (sandbox exec is only 20-23 ms of that).
-Wiring the helper in should bring compiled requests down to the `exec_time_ms` column.
+Wiring the helper in should bring compiled requests down to the `exec_time_ms` column
-- `exec` mode stops the VM after each request, so every request pays a fresh engine-process boot; session/RL modes reuse the VM.
+- `exec` mode stops the VM after each request, so every request pays a fresh engine-process boot; session/RL modes reuse the VM

 ### RL Step Latency (Hot Path)